reivaxy/iotFeeder/README.md

 Here is a short demo with the prototype showing the configuration page, then the Oled screen, then the dispensing of one programmed serving.

 https://youtu.be/9wqxyTTBjuU

+## BUILD YOURS

+Check the [wiki for assembling instructions](https://github.com/reivaxy/iotFeeder/wiki) with many pictures (work in progress)

 ## COMPONENTS NEEDED